Doctor of Physical Therapy Program Overview

 Marymount University’s Doctor of Physical Therapy (DPT) program is renowned locally and nationally for producing the next generation of qualified talent in the field.
 Are you ready to make a difference in PT?

 The Doctor of Physical Therapy program prepares generalist practitioners to deliver best-available physical therapist practice for improving movement, function, and health across diverse individuals and communities.
 Employing a dynamic learning-in-context environment that is warm and welcoming, the Doctor of Physical Therapy program utilizes a modified problem-based curriculum that is unique to the region.
-You’ll learn with a curriculum that emphasizes critical thinking, professionalism, respecting individual differences, and adhering to ethical practices in all classroom, clinic, and community activities.
+You’ll learn with a curriculum that emphasizes clinical reasoning, critical thinking, professionalism, respecting individual differences, and adhering to ethical practices in all classroom, clinic, and community activities.

 At Marymount, you will work with expert faculty and clinicians who use innovative education and health care delivery strategies.
 They also tend to stick around, as our Doctor of Physical Therapy faculty have an average of 12 years of service at Marymount!
 With small class and lab sizes, these leading professors are eager to be mentors and connectors to exciting futures in the world of physical therapy.

 Take your PT aspirations to the next level with a Doctor of Physical Therapy degree from Marymount University!

 - $121,740 in tuition and fees for the entire program: Marymount University Financial Fact Sheet 2023-2024

 Applicants to Marymount University’s DPT program must apply through PTCAS.